mw00847/mw00847/README.md

 # Mat Wearon

-I work at the intersection of Chemistry and Machine Learning
-building pipelines that connect experimental data, simulation, and predictive models.
-My tools are Python, PyTorch, and scientific computing frameworks; my domain is materials, polymers, and industrial chemistry.
+I work at the intersection of Chemistry and Machine Learning  building pipelines that connect experimental data, simulation, and predictive models.
+My tools are Python, PyTorch, and scientific computing frameworks; my domain is materials, polymers, and industrial Chemistry.

 ## Projects